Skip to main content

 Important

 id is a reserved word in ALFA and can not be used in attribute names.
-For a full list of reserved words, see the Attribute identifiers section of the Access Decision Service (ADS) documentation.
+For a full list of reserved words, see the Attribute identifiersOpens in a new tabsection of the Access Decision Service (ADS) documentation.

 Define the attributes